-- 1) Homework each student has an opportunity to practice what discussed in class through additional exercises as homework - 2) Chapter Quizzes-Each student has an opportunity to demonstrate their understanding on a specific statistical technique discussed in each chapter. - 3) Final Exam-Each student has an opportunity to demonstrate their understanding on multiple statistical techniques.
+- 1) Chapter Quizzes-Each student has an opportunity to demonstrate their understanding on a specific statistical technique discussed in each chapter. - 2) Final Exam-Each student has an opportunity to demonstrate their understanding on multiple statistical techniques.

 1) Class project/Assignment: each student has an opportunity to design a survey/questionnaire, distribute questionnaire, collect, analyze data and write a report.